 These additives function to suspend damaging dirt particle and to neutralize harmful acids to prevent corrosion damage.
 Oil additives can also protect engines by increasing the car oil’s ability to withstand extreme circumstances such as heat and pressure.

 Engine treatments which function as fuel additives can serve a purpose similar to oil additives insofar as that they can prevent carbon buildup and can work to clean various parts of your car’s fuel system, including fuel injectors.
 A good fuel injector can improve fuel economy, increase performance, and improve emissions.

-Chevron is an infamous and trusted company, and it holds the title as the original developer of both the patented PBA and the patented PEA chemical technologies which are known to effectively clean engine components and compartments.
+It holds the title as the original developer of both the patented PBA and the patented PEA chemical technologies which are known to effectively clean engine components and compartments.

 Techron restores lost power, acceleration, lost fuel economy, and fuel gauge sensor operation.
 It is also known to reduce engine surges, idling, and engine hesitation.
 The product can be used on most motor vehicles, ranging from off-road-motorcycles to luxury cars to snowmobiles.

 Techron is an additive technology that works molecule by molecule to help you get the most out of your engine.
 It has been known to treat vehicle issues before the escalate.

 Techron cleans the entire fuel system, including fuel injectors, carburetors, valves, and combustion chambers.
 Cleaning the fuel system helps reduce issues like engine knock, run-on, and cold start problems.

 The fact that it functions as gasoline additive means that it has the chance to flush and lubricate the most important areas of your car’s engines, thus improving nearly every aspect of the driver and owner experience.